 The use of technology goes a long way in speeding and easing up processes significantly.
 Any feature of the project that can be completed using technology should be automated.
-This will in turn minimise the risk of mistakes occurring and free up manpower that can then be reallocated to other projects.
+This will in turn minimize the risk of mistakes occurring and free up manpower that can then be reallocated to other projects.

 Using technology ensures efficient allocation of resources.
 There is less wastage and more effective usage of resources.
-Technology will show you exactly what’s needed so you use specific resources, leaving others free to be utilised for the completion of other projects.
+Technology will show you exactly what’s needed so you use specific resources, leaving others free to be utilized for the completion of other projects.

-The implementation of automated procedures will revolutionise the running of projects and provide a more streamlined approach to resource planning and management.
+The implementation of automated procedures will revolutionize the running of projects and provide a more streamlined approach to resource planning and management.
 Any automated processes must be initially tried and tested to ensure that there are no glitches, as slip-ups will add a heavy cost down the road.

-The balance between technology and resource management is a key part of business development.
+The balance between technology and business resource management is a key part of business development.
 The use of technology will make the running of the company much more efficient and allow several projects to run at the same time due to the resources that free up when technology is used instead of the assets.

 4. Use Resource Management Software

 Resource management software is a useful tool to significantly enhance the operations of your business.
-Invest in resource management software that offers a long list of features tailored to boost resource management and improve the overall performance and productivity.
+Invest in resource management software that offers a long list of features tailored to boost the management of resources and improve the overall performance and productivity.
 One popular example is the Timewax resource software which allows managers to share the resource planning with their employees via the company’s calendar system or mobile application.
 The following are some of the features you should look for in the software you are investing in.

-- Scheduling the projects
+Scheduling the Projects